itsoliviamartin/WolfTasks/README.md

 1) Change directory to the src directory in WolfTasks
 2) run **python WolfTasksGUI.py**
 3) The GUI will load and you can input the required fields via the radio buttons

+## Future

+There are a few things we hope to accomplish in the future.
+* Pack the python tool into one executable
+* Created a website based tool that would allow users to upload the file or paste a link